dyne/Zenroom/docs/article/views/decode_language_patterns.md

 Lua stability has been extensively tested through a number of public applications including the adoption by the gaming industry for untrusted language processing in "World of Warcraft" scripting.
 It is ideal for implementing an external DSL using C or Python as a host language.

-Lua is also tooled with a working VPE implementation for code visualisation in BLOCKS, allowing the project to jump-start into an early phase of prototyping DECODE smart-rules in a visual way and directly involving pilot participants.
+Lua is also tooled with a working VPE implementation for code visualisation in blocks, allowing the project to jump-start into an early phase of prototyping DECODE's smart-rules in a visual way and directly involving pilot participants.

 ## Satisfiability Modulo theories